jasonbayton/11ty/_src/qr-generator.md

 <div class="callout">

 **Hi 👋.
-The generator is currently unavailable due to Google's Charts API returning a 404 not found.
-I'm working on a solution.**
+The generator is fully functional.
+Please assist me with validation by testing your devices and sending me a message to confirm it works - jason@bayton.org.**

 </div>